erimatnor/PhonePledge/README.md

 key-value pairs:

 ```
-NextSlideTimeout=NUMBER
+NextSlideTimeout=INTEGER
 	Number of seconds between each slide

 TelephoneNumberFont=TEXT
 	Font of telephone number shown (Name of some system font, e.g., Arial)

-BackgroundColor=NUMBER,NUMBER,NUMBER
+BackgroundColor=INTEGER,INTEGER,INTEGER
 	The RGB color code to use for the background of the display
 	window

 PledgeFont=TEXT
 	Sets the font of the Pledges shown in the center of the screen

-PledgeFontSize=NUMBER
+PledgeFontSize=INTEGER
 	Sets the font size of the Pledges shown in the center of the screen

-PledgeFontColor=NUMBER,NUMBER,NUMBER
+PledgeFontColor=INTEGER,INTEGER,INTEGER
         The RGB color code to use for the pledges shown in the center of the
 	screen.

 TickerFont=TEXT
-	Sets the font of the pledges in the Ticker
+	Sets the font of the pledges in the ticker

-TickerFontSize=NUMBER
+TickerFontSize=INTEGER
-	Sets the font size of pledges in the Ticker
+	Sets the font size of pledges in the ticker

-TickerColor=NUMBER,NUMBER,NUMBER
+TickerColor=INTEGER,INTEGER,INTEGER
 	The RGB color code to use for the ticker background in the
 	display window

-TickerFontColor=NUMBER,NUMBER,NUMBER
+TickerFontColor=INTEGER,INTEGER,INTEGER
 	The RGB color code to use for the ticker font in the
 	display window

 TickerHz=TEXT
 	How frequently the ticker should be updated (affects smoothness)

-TicksPerSecond=NUMBER
+TicksPerSecond=INTEGER
 	How "far" the ticker should move each second

-NextPledgeTimeout=NUMBER
+NextPledgeTimeout=INTEGER
 	Timeout before showing next pledge (seconds)

 PledgeInstruction=TEXT